honusz/Tonalite/docs/fixtures/changing_fixture_settings.md

 ### Save

-Save the changes you have made to a fixture.
+Save the changes you have made to the fixture.
 Make sure you do this every time you make a change or your edits won't apply!

 ### Delete